|Back to Back Issues Page|

 January 19, 2015

-Greetings again from Chiropractic Help, and best wishes for a healthy 2015.
+Greetings again from Chiropractic Help, and best wishes for a healthy 2015; tum sleeping is a significant cause of neck pain.

 That won't happen by mere wishful thinking; specific and sometimes very difficult choices are at the fore; ask anyone who has made the decision to give up smoking or lose a significant amount of weight.